 In theory, no two participants have the same journey, as audience members are free to wander the sprawling set at whim, roaming from room to room, examining their surroundings—a half-typed letter here, a bloody bathtub there—stumbling upon actors and scenes as the play unfolds all around them.

-Ultimately, the storytelling is nonlinear, and the conclusions drawn come based on the varying plot points any one guest might witness.
+Ultimately, the storytelling is nonlinear, and the conclusions drawn come based on the varying plot points any particular guest might witness.
 It is all, of course, subject to interpretation and might even be deemed nonsensical—as is often the case with any proper nightmare worth recalling.

-Sleep No More performances generally last up to three hours, though participants may stay for as little or as much time as they wish.
-Before, after, or during the show, guests can visit the jazz-infused Manderley Bar, for cocktails and shots to take the edge off.
+"Sleep No More" performances generally last up to three hours, though participants may stay for as little or as much time as they wish.
+Before, after, or during the show, guests can visit the jazz-infused Manderley Bar for cocktails and shots to take the edge off.

-Production company Punchdrunk's first-ever foray into restaurants, The Heath, set just a door down from Sleep No More, offers even more set-worthy, film-noir-esque atmosphere, designed to recall a 1930s-era, speakeasy-style supper club.
+Production company Punchdrunk's foray into restaurants, The Club Car, set just a door down from "Sleep No More," offers even more set-worthy, film-noir-esque atmosphere, designed to recall a 1930s-era, speakeasy-style supper club.

-Gallow Green guests can choose from cocktails ($17), wine (from $12), and beer (from $8), or stiff punch bowls to share (from $65), along with sweet and savory light bites designed by The Heath's chef.
+Gallow Green guests can choose from cocktails ($17.00), wine (from $12.00), and beer (from $8.00), or stiff punch bowls to share (from $65.00), along with sweet and savory light bites designed by the chef.

 True to The McKittrick Hotel's core concept, guests can expect occasional interjections of period actors embedded within the crowds.

 Come fall and winter, the space is completely reimagined as The Lodge, a cozy, cabin-style retreat with mulled wine and hot spiced cider on the menu, and a pine-tree forest erected just outside.